n3rdopolis/rebeccablackos/README.txt

     * The live user "rebestie" has no password.

     * The ISO is built with Remastersys, and has Casper, which makes it compatible with the USB Startup creator, despite being based off of Debian.
 Unetbootin will also work.
-Note that Unetbootin is not recommened if your target computer needs fallback drivers, as it uses syslinux instead of Grub which does not properly allow the fallback drivers to work correctly.
+Note that Unetbootin is not recommened if your target computer needs SimpleDRM, as it uses syslinux instead of Grub which does not properly allow SimpleDRM to work correctly.
 (See "CHANGING THE RESOLUTION ON SIMPLE HARDWARE" section for more details)

     * You could also use the test_RBOS_ISO.sh to try software on the ISO without a reboot or a VM.
 This is more recommended for advanced users, as it is not
     *fully* isolated.
 To use, Download the ISO, and download and make the test_RBOS_ISO.sh script executable, and run the script.
 It can be run from a